-Rabbi Nathalie Lastreger, rabbi of the Minyan Mishpachti Masorti of Kfar Vradim, in northern Israel, completed her studies at the Schechter Rabbinical program in 2014, and was ordained as a rabbi in September 2016.
-Nathalie’s ordination as a Rabbi represents a significant milestone in her life, in which she has always actively pursued her love of Judaism despite the idea of a woman rabbi being completely foreign to her surroundings.
+Rabbi Nathalie Lastreger, Rabbi of the Minyan Mishpachti Masorti in Kfar Vradim, in northern Israel, completed her studies at the Schechter Rabbinical program in 2014, and was ordained as a Rabbi in September 2016.
+Nathalie’s ordination as a Rabbi represents a significant milestone in her life, in which she has always actively pursued her love of Judaism despite the idea of a woman Rabbi being completely foreign to her surroundings.

 Nathalie was born in France and came to Israel with her parents at age 10.
-She was raised in a religious Sephardic home and chose to study at an Orthodox girls high school.
-She became more and more Orthodox, marrying a Yeshiva student who become a Rabbi, making her the ‘rebbitzen‘, teaching young brides before their wedding and spreading Judaism and observance of halacha.
+She was raised in a religious Sephardic home and chose to study at an Orthodox high school for girls.
+She became more and more Orthodox, marrying a Yeshiva student who has become a Rabbi, making her the ‘rebbitzen‘, teaching young brides before their wedding and spreading Judaism and observance of halacha.

 Grappling with fundamental doubts about the state of human rights and women’s issues in the Ultra-Orthodox world, and as a mother of 3 young children, Nathalie got a divorce and began to rethink her Jewish path.
 Without discounting her past or the religious education she received, Nathalie searched for a home within Judaism that gave expression to egalitarian, humanistic and pluralistic values, and found that home in the Masorti movement.